A step-by-step guide to creating your own wedding newspaper (with LOTS of examples!)

 • Thank yous.
 Turn favourite photos from the day into a keepsake your guests will treasure.

-We’ve also seen them used for hen and stag party itineraries or tucked into welcome bags for guests to discover when they arrive.
-One couple even used their newspapers as placemats at their wedding dinner!
+We’ve also seen them used for hen and stag party itineraries and vow renewals.
+You could even use one as part of a surprise proposal!
 So don’t be afraid to let your imagination run wild.

 To see examples of different uses, check out our blog post: 6 ways to wow your wedding guests with a newspaper.